pkazmier/doom-nebula-theme/README.md

 ## Screenshots
 Below are a handful of screenshots with the modes I use most in both color variants.
-The font used in the screenshots is [IBM Plex](https://www.ibm.com/plex/)--my new favorite font.
+The font used in the screenshots is [Ellograph](https://connary.com/ellograph.html)--my new favorite font.

 ### Agenda
 ![Agenda](https://github.com/pkazmier/doom-nebula-theme/blob/main/screenshots/agenda.png?raw=true)